 - One ad at a time: a mobile browser makes the best use of small spaces and only shows one ad at a time, so your ad is not in direct competition at the time.

-- Mobile advertising costs less: it is not as expensive to run mobile advertising campaigns today as it is to run web campaigns for desktop computers.
+- Mobile advertising costs less: it is not as expensive to run mobile advertising campaigns today to run web campaigns for desktop computers.
 Less competition means you can get a reasonable price that allows you to work with a return on investment.

 - It’s the future: mobile sales more than desktop computers.
 More and more people are using all forms of mobile technology to find what they want and need.
-The more products that are developed, from fitness equipment to phones to watches, the more their use of mobile advertising will become an essential part of your marketing efforts.
+The more developed products, from fitness equipment to phones to watches, the more their use of mobile advertising will become an essential part of your marketing efforts.

 Even if you don’t advertise directly on cell phones, knowing how important it is will help make your website mobile-friendly.
 Right now, it’s time to start putting the idea of mobile-first in your design as well as your marketing future.

 While mobile marketing and online marketing differ, they also have tons of things in common.
-For example, it’s essential to understand who your audience is, what type of technology they use to learn, and what keeps them awake at night, when you know that for one or other of these media, you will develop more effective advertisements.
+For example, it’s essential to understand who your audience is, what type of technology they use to learn, and what keeps them awake when you know that you will develop more effective advertisements for one or other of these media.

 Name- Rachna Bhalla